bgoonz/gists-revamp/by-extension/markdown/fullstack-resource-guide.md

 Events are another very important topic to understand when learning about client-side JavaScript.

 They enable your website to have dynamic interactivity with a user.
-There are many events that you can set up your JavaScript to “listen” for such as a mouse click, keyboard input, or even if the user has access to the internet.
+There are many events that you can set up your JavaScript to “listen " for such as a mouse click, keyboard input, or even if the user has access to the internet.
 When one of those events occurs you can define a piece of code that will be executed as a result.

 The combination of listening for events and then executing code, as a result, enables some truly complex behavior in your websites.